The L.M. Montgomery Literary Society

 Mollie Gillen had acquired so much extra material for her Chatelaine article that she expanded her research into a book, eventually tracking down the letters Montgomery wrote to George Boyd MacMillan in Scotland before they were destroyed by MacMillan's nephew.
 The Wheel of Things: A Biography of Lucy Maud Montgomery was published by Fitzhenry and Whiteside in 1975 and was the first book length biography to use all the original unpublished Montgomery letters, as well as interviews with relatives, to pull back the curtain a little farther on the private life of the author.
 Fitzhenry and Whiteside also published The Alpine Path in book form for the first time in 1975.

 Gillen had other writing commitments and could not return to Montgomery work after 1975.
-Dr. Bolger and Dr. Elizabeth Epperly edited the MacMillan letters -- My Dear Mr. M.: Letters to G.B.
+Dr. Bolger and Dr. Elizabeth Epperly then edited portions of the MacMillan letters -- My Dear Mr. M.: Letters to G.B.
 MacMillan from L.M.
 Montgomery, Author of Anne of Green Gables was published in 1980.

 When scholar Mary Rubio was mulling over dissertation topics, she was influenced by Gillen's biography and Waterston's mention of Montgomery's journals to consider Montgomery.
 However, Dr. Stuart Macdonald was not ready to allow access to the journals.
 Nonetheless, Rubio and Dr. Macdonald became friends and eventually, near the end of his life, the papers were sold to the University of Guelph archives for Rubio to edit and develop.
 The five volumes of The Selected Journals of L.M.
 Montgomery (and Complete Journals of the PEI Years, vol. 1,2) were published from 1985 to 2013.
-Jen Rubio has continued her mother's work by publishing complete editions of the rest of the journals.
+Jen Rubio has continued her mother's work by publishing complete editions of the rest of the journals except for the last two volumes which were only lightly edited in the Selected Journal editions.
 Rubio and Waterston used these as the basis for a short biography of Montgomery in 1995 called Writing a Life.

-The release of Montgomery's diaries provided ample material for several small "biographies" summarized primarily from the journals.
+A good overview, up to the 1990s, of Montgomery and her works, is L.M.
+Montgomery, written by Genevieve Wiggins in 1992.
+The release of Montgomery's diaries provided ample material for many more small "biographies" summarized primarily from the journals.
 More Montgomery new material was made public in 2006 when the rest of the Weber letters were published, After Green Gables: L.M.
 Montgomery’s Letters to Ephraim Weber, 1916-1941.

-New biographical material has been made available through other venues as well.
+Biographical material was published through other venues as well.
 In 2000, the L.M.
-Montgomery Institute released a beautiful multi-media collection of Montgomery information on its CD-ROM, The Bend in the Road.
+Montgomery Institute released a multi-media collection of Montgomery information on its CD-ROM, The Bend in the Road.
 The founder of the Institute, Dr. Elizabeth Epperly, curated an online exhibition of Montgomery's life in 2002: Picturing a Canadian Life: L.M.
 Montgomery's Personal Scrapbooks and Book Covers.
 In 2008, The L.M.
-Montgomery Research Centre began to make more Montgomery photographs from the University of Guelph archives collection available online.
+Montgomery Collection with Montgomery photographs from the University of Guelph archives was made available online.
+In 2023 new online material has been published at The Original Manuscript of Anne of Green Gables.

 In the fall of 2008, during the Anne of Green Gables centennial year, Dr. Mary Rubio's extensive biography, The Gift of Wings, was published.
 Rubio spent 25 years interviewing people and ingesting every piece of available Montgomery information and scholarship -- readers can see the scope of it in her acknowledgments and select bibliography.